 However, when the Note 7 hit a bump and fell over - only to be recalled in its entirety back in 2016 due to potentially faulty batteries - it wasn't clear if that process was going to continue, or in what fashion.
 Samsung's immediate mobile future seemed to be in question for a brief time.

 Samsung started 2018 by updating its flagship with the Galaxy S9 and S9+, before launching the device that supplants the Note 8, the new Galaxy Note 9.
-So is the Samsung Galaxy Note 8 still in shining star in Samsung's smartphone galaxy?
+So is the older Samsung Galaxy Note 8 still a shining star in Samsung's smartphone galaxy?

 Samsung Galaxy Note 8 review: Design and build